 All Indo-Russian Defence Contracts Implemented As Per Schedule: Foreign Secretary

+Russia's advanced S-400 air defence system is due for delivery to India by end of year

-India has stated that all its defence contracts with Russia including S-400 missile defence system are being implemented according to the schedule reaffirming its traditional partnership with Moscow notwithstanding any threat of sanctions
+India has stated that its defence contracts with Russia (including S-400 missile defence system) are being implemented according to the schedule reaffirming its traditional partnership with Moscow

 When asked about Moscow’s reservations against Quad & Indo-Pacific concept, Shringla explained India’s inclusive vision and role of Russia in it.
 “India’s concept of Indo-Pacific was spelt out by Prime Minister Modi’s seminal speech at the Shangri-La Dialogue in 2018.
 India’s approach focuses on a free, open, inclusive and rules-based Indo-Pacific.
 We emphasize respect for sovereignty and territorial integrity of all nations in the region, peaceful resolution of disputes, avoidance of use or threat of use of force, and adherence to international laws, rules and regulations.”